quinnoshea/cert-spreader/README.md

 ---

-**⚠️ Security Reminder**: Never commit real tokens, passwords, or private keys to any repository, even private ones!
+**⚠️ Security Reminder**: Never commit real hostnames, tokens, or private keys to any repository, even private ones!

+**💡 Pro Tip**: Always run `./cert-spreader.sh --dry-run` first to see what the script will do before making actual changes.